 Honestly, Italy is a place where all my foodie dreams come true.
 Amazing pizza, simple and delicious pasta, anti-pasti for days, prosecco on tap and the much famed aperitivo time make this the ultimate food and drink based destination for me.

 But like many huge cities, especially ones that attract millions of tourists each year, it can be hard to find the really good stuff.
-Don’t worry – I ate a lot of food on my recent trip to Rome and I’ve got a complete Foodies Guide to this amazing city.
+Don’t worry – I ate a lot of food on my recent trip to Rome (see the city break guide!) and I’ve got a complete foodies guide to this amazing city.

 What’s good?
 What’s Roman?